Actual exchange rates (AER)

 Adjusted IFRS operating profit based on longer-term investment returns.
 This alternative performance measure is reconciled to IFRS profit for the year in note B1.1 of the IFRS financial results and a fuller definition given in note B.1.2.

-Adjusted shareholder equity
+Adjusted total comprehensive equity

 Agency new business profit